 “These stories harken back to the “strange tales” published by Marvel (and Charlton) in the early 1960s.” – Don Ensign

 TOF offers the on-going adventures of the citizens of the city of Brookston where weird things always seem to be happening.
 We have Lew Brown, an ordinary fellow who happens to experience extra-ordinary things, and an ancient gypsy woman Madame Boogala, who runs a tearoom on Hemlock Street.
 Together these two individuals form the focal point for most of the the strange happenings in the city.
 There’s a whole supporting cast, too, and nearly each of them has been featured in their own adventures.
 There’s Detective Kolowski who is pressed into service assisting Madame Boogala.
-Then, of course her son Goomar, whom she doesn’t hesitate to use as a demon channeler has a girlfriend Ramona, known to channel a diety known as The Lady of Light.
+Then, of course her son Goomar who is often at odds with his mother.